booya-tech/DiscountModule/README.md

 # 🧮 DiscountModule

-This is a SwiftUI-based application developed as a take-home assignment for **Playtorium**.
+This is a SwiftUI-based application.
 The app demonstrates a modular discount engine where multiple discount types can be applied to items in a shopping cart.

 ## 📝 Small tips
 The application works more seamlessly on simulator > physical device